-Powerball drawings are usually held twice each week in a state, and winners are announced on major media, such as on television or radio stations.
+Powerball draws take place on Mondays, Wednesdays and Saturdays at 7:59 p.m.
+Draw entry closes at 7 p.m. on the day of the draw.
+Winners are announced on major media, such as on television or radio stations.
 You really can’t be anonymous if you win.
 The state wants people to know that there are winners, so that other people will be inspired to buy Powerball tickets too.

 However, it is up to you to find out whether or not you won, because no one will contact you if you did.
 That may sound unfair, but tickets are purchased anonymously, so sellers really don’t know who won.
 You have about a year to cash in your ticket.
 So pay attention.

 - Look on the Lottery website for winning numbers and prize amounts.

 - Download the Lottery mobile app to see winning numbers.

 - Scan your ticket using the Check-A-Ticket feature on the mobile app.

 - Use the Check-A-Ticket machine at a local Lottery retail location.

 How will you get the prize?